tien2292/Doriflow-Engine/README.md

 </p>

 ## Contribution
 We welcome contributions from the community!
-If you have bug reports, requests, recommendation on any extra features, feel free to open an issues.
+If you have bug reports, requests, recommendation on any extra features, feel free to open issues.

 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0.
-See the [LICENSE](https://github.com/your-repo/LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](https://github.com/tien2292/Doriflow-Engine/blob/main/LICENSE) file for details.

 Thank you for using Doriflow!
 We hope it helps you create amazing fluid simulations in Blender.